 Two small intrusions of hornblende monzonite porphyry occur in the Arapien Shale.
 One is located in the NW 1/4, NE 1/4 of section 36, T. 15 S., R. 1 W., and the other is located in the SW 1/4, SE 1/4 of section 25, T. 15 S., R. 1 W. These intrusions are not very resistant, and they weather to a grus-like talus that is black or dark-gray due to the abundance of hornblende.
-These and other intrusions in the vicinity were classified as dikes by Zeller (1949), Hunt (1950), and Vogel (1957).
+These and other intrusions in the vicinity were classified as dikes by Vogel (1957), Zeller (1949) and Hunt (1950).

 Two thin sections of the intrusions were examined under a petrographic microscope.
-Approximately 65 percent of the rock is composed of phenocrysts, and the other 35 percent is a light-colored, aphanitic groundmass of highly altered plagioclase and orthoclase.
-Approximately 75 percent of the phenocrysts are hornblende; feldspar and magnetite make up the remaining 59 percent.
+Approximately 65% of the rock is composed of phenocrysts, and the other 35% is a light-colored, aphanitic groundmass of highly altered plagioclase and orthoclase.
+Approximately 75% of the phenocrysts are hornblende; feldspar and magnetite make up the remaining 5%.
 The hornblende phenocrysts occur as euhedral to subhedral laths that range from 0.01 to 2.5 cm in length.
 Most feldspar phenocrysts are blocky, subhedral to euhedral, highly altered plagioclase crystals.